eladciuraru/chip8/ReadMe.md

 When no parameter is passed, the default is to build all the tools.

 __Note__:
-Development was done with Go version 1.14, but will probably work with older versions.
+Development was done with Go version 1.14, and the code uses `%w` format string to wrap errors, which means that older Go version that doesn't support this will not work with the code.